jaeggerr/parse-jobs-scheduler/README.md

 However, keep in mind that you can only manage one Parse server at once since the Parse object is a singleton.

  ## Future improvements
- * Only delete / recreate crons for the concerned *_JobSchedule* instead of recreating all crons
  * Add unit tests
  * Add support for Parse Webhooks if you prefer to handle crons on another server